 46. Talking Heads

 Talking Heads were at the forefront of the new wave movement, known for their blend of punk, art rock, and afrobeat influences.
 Frontman David Byrne's eccentric stage presence and the band's innovative music videos, like "Once in a Lifetime," made them MTV favorites.
-Their album "Remain in Light" was a landmark in experimental rock, influencing numerous bands across various genres.
+Their album "Remain in Light" was a landmark in experimental rock, influencing numerous rock bands of the 70s, as well as others across various genres.

 Hit Album: "Remain in Light" (1980)